TusKyZ/llm-huggingface-leaderboard-analysis/README.md

 3. MoE parameters in the datasets are inconsistent between active parameters and overall parameters, and CO2 efficiency is comparable to fine-tuned models.
 A conclusion can not made that fine-tuned MoE models are most efficient.
 Getting a more accurate MoE model parameters would be the next step for a more accurate conclusion.

+4. Medium-sized models demonstrate better CO2 efficiency per parameter than small models.
+With precise fine-tuning, data suggests medium-sized models may be best in terms of CO2 efficiency.

 ## Additional Info
 Hugging Face Leaderboard: Link https://huggingface.co/spaces/open-llm-leaderboard/open_llm_leaderboard#/